abarker/dir-alias/README.rst

 dir-alias
 #########

+**dir-alias** - create a shell function to go to a directory and a shell variable to access its pathname

 Define fancier Bash aliases for commonly-used directories.
 These do not conflict with ordinary Bash aliases except that only one can use any particular alias name.
 This script makes use of the fact that functions and variables in